gurisko/neo4j-notes/Cypher.md

 ```

 ### DELETE
-The clause removes a graph element:
+The clause removes a graph element.
+A node can't be removed if it still has relationships.
 ```
 MATCH (n:Person {name: 'Tom'})
 DELETE n
 ```

+### DETACH DELETE
-Use `DETACH DELETE` to delete a node, the relationships to and from the node:
+It is used to delete a node, the relationships to and from the node:
 ```
 MATCH (n)
 DETACH DELETE n